ApolloAuto/apollo/docs/06_Perception/multiple_lidar_gnss_calibration_guide.md

 # Multiple-LiDAR GNSS Calibration Guide

 ```
-NOTE: Supports upto Apollo 3.0.
+NOTE: Supports up to Apollo 3.0.
 Apollo 3.5 is not supported yet.
 ```

 Welcome to use the Multiple-LiDAR GNSS calibration tool.
 This guide will show you the steps to successfully calibrate multiple LiDARs.